spectrocloud/librarium/packages/docs/content/17-glossary-all.md

 ## Chart Repositories

 Chart Repositories are public or private web servers that host Helm Charts.
-A few popular chart registries such as Bitnami, are mapped into Palette by default.
+A few popular chart registries, such as Bitnami, are mapped into Palette by default.
 Users may add additional public or private chart repositories as an administration setting to leverage charts from those repositories.

 ## Attach Manifests

 For integrations and add-ons orchestrated via Palette [Packs](#pack) or [Charts](#helm-charts), at times it is required to provide additional Kubernetes resources to complete the installation.
-Resources like additional secrets, or CRDs may need to be installed for the integration or add-on to function correctly.
+Resources like additional secrets or Custome Resource Definisions may need to be installed for the integration or add-on to function correctly.
 Attach Manifests are additional raw manifests attached to a cluster profile layer built using a Palette Pack or a Chart.
-Multiple attach manifests can be added to a layer in a cluster profile.
+Multiple Attach Manifests can be added to a layer in a cluster profile.

 ## Pack Manifests

 Layers in a [cluster profile](#cluster-profile) are typically built using a Palette [Pack](#pack) or a [Charts](#helm-charts).
-There may be certain scenarios where additional Kubernetes resources need to be provisioned, that are not part of any Palette pack or a chart.
+There may be certain scenarios where additional Kubernetes resources need to be provisioned that are not part of any Palette pack or a chart.
 Pack manifests provide a pass-through mechanism to allow provisioning through raw manifests.
 Pack Manifest layers can be added to a cluster profile stack built using Spectro Packs and Charts.

 ## Presets